shubhamOjha1000/Histopathology/DS-MIL/README.md

-3. Train an embedder :-

-4. Compute features using the embedder :-
+3. Compute features using the embedder :-

-5. Training :-
+4. Training :-